peterWilson34/doctor-booking/README.md

   # Doctor Booking App

-  This is a code bundle for Doctor Booking App.
-The original project is available at https://www.figma.com/design/rRU3BsAvwL40O8nVwxs4vA/Doctor-Booking-App.
+  This is a code bundle for Doctor Booking App. live demo could be accessed at https://peterwilson34.github.io/doctor-booking/

   ## Running the code